orchestrali/instinctive-metal/README.md

 Things I hope to someday add or fix
 ------------
-updated February 16, 2019
+updated June 22, 2019

-- touches of Stedman (these don't work currently)
+- instructions for entering compositions
 - option to let the app predict what the calls are rather than having to specify for any touch
 - a dropdown menu of common touches
 - spliced compositions